The Light Table

 The status button for a variable Light will also be a status indication of the variable Light.
 When it is not On or Off it will show if the last change was moving higher or lower.
 The intensity displayed will be the current intensity, not the target intensity, when transition effects are enabled.

 Creating New LightsTo define a new light, click the Add... button the Light Table.
-This will take you to a new pane for adding or editing Lights.
+This will take you to a new window for adding or editing Lights.

 Saving Lights to Disk

-Lights are saved in your layout configuration file, along with Turnouts, Sensors, Signal Heads, etc. To store this information on disk, use Store > in the File menu at the top of the Lights Table (or other tables from the Tools menu), or select Store Panel... in the Panel menu.
+Lights is kept in your layout configuration, along with Turnouts, Sensors, Signal Heads, control panel setup etc. To store this information on disk, use Store > in the File menu at the top of the Lights Table (or other tables from the Tools menu), or select Store Panel... in the Panel menu.
 Note that the enabled/disabled state of each Light is not saved in the configuration file.
 When Lights are loaded from a configuration file, they are all enabled.